JuliaDatabases/Redis.jl/README.md

 more elements that were retrieved in a previous call.__

 `collect(ss::StreamScanner)` will keep scanning until all the elements have bee retrieved.

+`collectAsync!(ss::StreamScanner, coll::<Collection Type>; cb::Function==nullcb)` enables asynchronous execution of a scan accumulating results in a predefined collection object, with an optional callback parameter that defaults to do nothing.
+The callback function should take one parameter, the result collection and do something appropriate for that collection type.

 Note the following caveats from the Redis documentation at http://redis.io/commands/scan: